-The most common resolutions for home theatre are
+The 2 best projector resolutions for home theatre are::

 Some older projectors have connections like VGA, Component, Composite, and S-video on the back.
 These connections are all analogue and lower quality.
 Almost all modern projectors will solely utilise a HDMI connection, this is a digital connection that can provide a significant improvement in detail.
 Home theatre projectors should always be connected via a high quality HDMI cable.
 If you purchase a 4K resolution projector we recommend using a Active High Speed HDMI cable to ensure the signal remains strong enough, and reduce the risk of drop out.